 Coordinates, which consist of long sequences of digits and sometimes also letters, to precisely indicate points on the earth's surface with them, are not easy to understand for most people.

 This article describes the calculation methods and the display formats as well as the historical background of the UTM coordinate system.

 "Universal Transverse Mercator" (UTM) goes back to the scientific genius Gheert de Cremer, alias Gerardus Mercator.
-In the middle of the 16th Century, Mercator found a way to depict the globe on a flat map that was particularly well suited for navigation.
+In the middle of the 16th century, Mercator found a way to depict the globe on a flat map that was particularly well suited for navigation.
 Because Mercator's projection was a true angular (conformal) representation of the globe, sailors could plot their courses as straight lines on Mercator's map and thus, unlike other maps, navigate very easily with a compass.

 According to the UTM Coordinate System, the globe is divided into vertical UTM zones of 6 longitudes each.

 These zones are arranged round the equator, to be compared with orange peels.